saz/puppet-rsyslog/README.md

     non_kernel_facility                 true,false          Permit non-kernel facility messages in the kernel log.
 Defaults to false. omit_local_logging                  true,false          Turn off message reception via local log socket.
 Defaults to true only for RedHat 7+ and false elsewhere. preserve_fqdn                       true,false          Use full name of host even if sender and receiver are in the same domain.
-Defaults to false.
+Defaults to false. local_host_name                     STRING              Use a custom local host name, instead of clients actual host name.
+Defaults to undef.

     RSYSLOG::SERVER CLASS PARAMETERS    VALUES              DESCRIPTION
     -------------------------------------------------------------------